 - Set actionable initiatives that will support ESG compliance and an organization’s ESG strategy.
 You can use the Green Business Bureau to set actionable initiatives to meet ESG demands, supporting your ESG strategy, as we discuss below.

 Use the Green Business Bureau to support your ESG strategy

-You can use your ESG reporting to track your progress and set targets, but it can be difficult to translate these targets into actionable solutions.
+You can use ESG reporting to track your progress and set targets, but it can be difficult to translate these targets into actionable solutions.
 And this is where the Green Business Bureau can help.

-Think of the Green Business Bureau as an online database of sustainable initiatives.
+Think of the Green Business Bureau as an online database of sustainability initiatives.
 On signing up, organizations can access GBB’s EcoAssessment and EcoPlanner where they can choose sustainable solutions to support their ESG strategy and targets.

 Many initiatives focus on creating a green culture, mission, and values to embed sustainability into the core of an organization.
 From here, it’s easier for businesses to progress toward their ESG-related goals.

 Businesses are awarded a Green Seal of Approval once they’ve completed their EcoAssessment.
 This is a clickable seal that will take key stakeholders to a business’s EcoProfile.
 Here stakeholders can view what sustainability initiatives have been successfully implemented, along with an organization’s sustainability targets.
 As such, this EcoProfile will support a given ESG report.

 You can sign up for the Green Business Bureau here to create sustainable operations and devise an effective ESG strategy.